jmnaste/AI-Workflow-Automation/auth/README.md

 - Validate signatures or tokens from the sender
 - Optionally add Traefik middlewares (rate limit, IP allowlist, basic auth)

+## Database migrations (Alembic)

+This service owns the `auth` schema and can apply its migrations automatically at startup.

+Environment variables:

+- `MIGRATE_AT_START`: set to `true` to run Alembic `upgrade head` on container start.
+Default: disabled.
+- `MIGRATIONS_DATABASE_URL` (optional): if set, overrides `DATABASE_URL` for running migrations.

+Behavior:

+- On start, a small launcher acquires a Postgres advisory lock, executes Alembic `upgrade head`, then launches Uvicorn.
+- The Alembic version table is `auth.alembic_version_auth`.
+- `auth.schema_registry` records the service semantic version and Alembic revision applied.

 ## Troubleshooting

 - Service unreachable internally: